 In journalism, the “cutline” is the text below a picture, explaining what the reader is looking at.
 It’s what most people call a caption, but to a journalist, a “caption” is more like a title, while the “cutline” first describes what is happening in the picture, and then explains the significance of the event depicted.

 Here, we see a dry, pointless cutline that offers nothing at all that the reader can’t gather from the picture.
 Yes, I can see the guy is gesturing.
 Snooze!

-A much more effective cutline builds on the photo to draws the reader into the story — but without repeating information that’s already in the article itself.
+A much more effective cutline builds on the photo to draws the reader into the story.